 - A worker who slipped on oil leaking from a faulty forklift truck at his workplace, breaking his leg in the process.

-Public liability claims should be made as soon as possible after the accident.
 Ideally, the incident should be recorded with the company or authority responsible for the area in which the accident happened.

 For example, if you slip on a wet floor in a shop or restaurant, it should be recorded in an accident book within the premises.
 The injured party should contribute to the statement and only sign it when they are happy with what is written.

 In the case of a trip or fall on a footpath, the matter should be reported to the Highways Department of the local authority.
 A full description of the hazard should be given along with its location.

 If possible, you should take photographs of the cause of the accident with clear measurements of the hazard.
 Delays can lead to your claim failing as the hazard could be removed by weather or repaired/cleaned up by the liable party.
 This would damage your prospects of successfully claiming.